CLOSED- Look Beyond Our World at the Arecibo Observatory

 They show a movie (about 20 minutes) that explains "a day at the telescope".
 It was a bit cheesy, but it did amaze me, in that it showed how important and busy this telescope actually is.
 Scientists from all over the world have to schedule appointments all day and night to come and use this telescope.
 They are finding far away galaxies and learning about the sun and stars and all sorts of neat science stuff.
 This was a shocker to me as I had heard a rumor that all they did at the telescope was try to find flying saucers!

-After the movie, you exit the building to where you can see the huge radio telescope.
-It is an impressive sight.
+After the movie, you exit the building to where you can see the huge radio telescope was.

 Parts of two Hollywood movies have been filmed here, Contact (with Jodie Foster) and 007- Golden Eye.
 So before you visit, check out the movies!
 Kind of neat.